oprogramador/plezuro_js/doc/rst/source/tutorial/basics/functions/index.rst

 the next ones 'first', 'second' and 'third'.
 You have also access to the array of the arguments using the keyword 'args'.

+You can return a value with 'return' keyword.
+When in function execution no previous value has been returned, it returns the value of the last statement (like in Ruby).

 .. literalinclude:: ../../../../../../src/plezuro/doc/function.plez